This Utila travel guide will help you plan a fun and stress-free trip!

 While it certainly isn’t an expensive destination, if you are being budget conscious you can easily save a lot of money on food.
 Baleadas are a cheap, abundant and delicious.
 A baleada sencilla which is a tortilla with refried beans and cheese generally costs 15-20 Lempira.
 With meat fillings, they are around 40-60 Lempira.

-You can travel to Utila year round and there is something that can be enjoyed in any season.
+You can travel to Utila island year round and there is something to enjoy in any season.
 The rainy season is September to January, but we visited during this time and it didn’t impact our time at all.
 I think it only rained in the evening once.

-The island gets busy around Christmas, Easter and other Honduran holidays such as Semana Morizanaca so plan accordingly and book ferries in advance if you plan to travel to Utila during these times.
+Utila island gets busy around Christmas, Easter and other Honduran holidays such as Semana Morizanaca.
+Plan accordingly and book ferries in advance if you plan to travel to Utila during these times.

 Manurii Boutique Hotel, Utila is perfect if you’re looking for something a bit more secluded with a homey feel.
 Manurii Boutique Hotel is family run and immaculately kept.
 It has a pool set in a lovely, tropical garden and feels like your own little slice of paradise.
 You’ll never want to leave!